KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 pred_dict   | a dictionary containing information about the model used for fitting

 !!!
 Note
-	In general, differencing (`d`) of order 2 is generally sufficient to make a time series stationary for an ARIMA model.
+	In general, differencing (`d`) of order 2 or less is generally sufficient to make a time series stationary for an ARIMA model.

 ```q
 q)timeSeries:100?10f